couchbaselabs/docs-ng/content/couchbase-devguide-2.0/storing-data.markdown

 automatically handled by the SDK itself.
 For more information about the flags unique to your chosen SDK, please refer to the SDK's API reference.

-On average, document metadata is about 150 Bytes per item.
+Document metadata is 56 Bytes per item as of Couchbase Server 2.0.2 and is 64 Bytes for Couchbase Server 2.0.1.
 Couchbase Server keeps all document metadata and keys in RAM and does not remove them from RAM to free up additional space.
-This means 100 million items with a 70 Byte key and 150 Byte meta data would require approximately 45 GB of RAM at runtime.
+This means 100 million items with a 70 Byte key and 56 Byte meta data would require over 23 GB of RAM at runtime.

 As discussed previously in this guide, you can provide an explicit expiration for a record or let Couchbase assign a default.
 The default expiration for any